May 6, 2025

 Pursue Research Experience

-Regardless of your major, you’re strongly encouraged to pursue independent investigations in it.
-The best way to do this as an undergraduate student is to either work on outside projects, enter competitions, or participate in research with a professor.
+Regardless of your major, you’re strongly encouraged to pursue independent investigations.
+As an undergraduate student, the best way to do this is to work on outside projects, enter competitions, or participate in research with a professor.

-You should have at least some research experience on your application, nonetheless.
-One of the pillars to good medical practice is discovery!
+You should have some research experience on your application.
+One of the pillars of good medical practice is discovery!
 If you want to make significant changes to healthcare, as Dartmouth has, you should begin honing your research skills during your undergrad.
+Around 98% of admitted students had considerable research experience.

 Do your best to be part of any publications on the research you’re involved in!
-Having this experience will strengthen your application and prove you’re ready for the scholarly discussion and investigation that Dartmouth is so well known for!
+This experience will strengthen your application and prove you’re ready for the scholarly discussion and investigation that Dartmouth is so well known for!

 Demonstrate Dartmouth-Specific Skills